psychemedia/eurydice-resources/resources/__eurydice_court_martial.md

 What did the stores comprise?— I saw some wire rigging and oilcans brought on board.
 I do not know where they stowed.
 Some were stowed on the lower deck during the passage.
 They were secured by cleats.

-When the water tanks were empty on board the Enrydice were you in the habit of filling them up again with salt water?—No.
+When the water tanks were empty on board the Eurydice were you in the habit of filling them up again with salt water?—No.

 Was that ever done?—No.